ElkeCodes/elkedotcodes/site/content/blogposts/2020-04-23-how-useful-is-my-degree-in-computer-science.md

 Like, how was this useful for when I might use one of the bigger languages such as Java or C# in my future career?
 But Scheme is one of those languages that gives you a lot of freedom and is not that difficult to understand.
 It allows you to focus more on programming concepts instead of focusing on syntax.
-It was all more focused on how to take a problem, dividing it into smaller problems and trying to write clean code to solve those smaller problems.
+It was all more focused on how to take a problem, divide it into smaller problems and try to write clean code to solve those smaller problems.

 During my second and third year of my bachelor's, the courses were pretty diverse.
 In courses like Computer Systems, I learned more about the internals of a computer.
 I learned how CPUs are internally structured, right down to how AND-ports, OR-ports and such are wired.
-Courses like ObjectOriented Modelling Techniques learnt me everything that would be necessary to model software in diagrams such as UML.
+Courses like Object-Oriented Modeling Techniques learnt me everything that would be necessary to model software in diagrams such as UML.
-I also learned more about Turing Machines and other mathematical principles that form the basis of informatics.
+I also learned more about Turing Machines and other mathematical principles that form the basics of informatics.

 ![Structure and Interpretation of Computer Programs book cover](../../src/assets/img/how-useful-is-my-degree-in-computer-science/structure-and-interpretation-of-computer-programs.jpg)

 But it was not only theoretical stuff that I learned.
 I learned to do projects in Java, I programmed games in Assembly and learned languages like C++.
-All courses were divided into two parts: theoretical and practical.
+All courses were divided into two parts: theory and practice.
 While I got a lot of theoretical stuff to learn, I would have to put that newfound theoretical stuff into use by doing projects and assignments in the practical part of the course.
 During certain courses this constituted of doing group projects.